-At the end of each fiscal year and after preparation of the Company's financial statements, it is intended that, subject to the Business Corporations Act (British Columbia), all of the Company's profits available for dividends will be fully distributed by way of dividends to the holders of the Shares and the Common Shares as described below:
+At the end of each fiscal year and after preparation of the Company's financial statements, it is intended that, subject to the Business Corporations Act, (British Columbia) all of the Company's profits available for dividends will be fully distributed by way of dividends to the holders of the Shares and the Common Shares as described below:

-- The holders of the Shares and Common Shares will be entitled to non-cumulative dividends ("Priority Dividends") from the Company's net profits available for dividends.
-Such dividends will be calculated so as to yield to: - (A) the Class D and Common Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 4.00% per annum; - (B) to the Class A Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 3.50% per annum; - (C) to the Class E Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 3.50% per annum; and - (D) to the Class F Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 4.50% per annum.
+- (i) The holders of Shares and Common Shares will be entitled to non-cumulative dividends ("Priority Dividends") from the Company's net profits available for dividends.
+Such dividends will be calculated so as to yield to: - (A) the Class D and Common Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 7.00% per annum; - (B) to the Class A Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 6.50% per annum; - (C) to the Class E Shareholders, a return equal to the two year Government of before any Profit Participation amount as described below is paid to the Manager.

+Canada Bond Yield (described later) plus 6.50% per annum;

+(D) to the Class F Shareholders, a return equal to the two year Government of Canada Bond Yield (described later) plus 7.50% per annum.